guildai/guildai/guild/tests/uat/run-hello-examples.md

 When we run `hello-op`, we get the latest output from `hello-file`:

     >>> run("guild run hello-op -y")
-    Resolving hello-file dependency
+    Resolving op dependency
-    Using run ... for hello-file resource
+    Using run ... for op resource
-    Reading message from hello.txt
+    Reading message from msg.out
     Yo yo, what up Guild!
     <exit 0>